brandur/sorg/content/drafts/accidental-obsolescence.md

 found; but also somewhat advantageous in that performance could never be accidentally degraded.

 {{Figure "A SNES cartridge.
 Software that once shipped, was set in stone."
-(NewImgSrcAndAlt "/assets/images/accidental-obsolescence/cartridge.jpg" "A SNES cartridge.
+(ImgSrcAndAlt "/assets/images/accidental-obsolescence/cartridge.jpg" "A SNES cartridge.
 Software that once shipped, was set in stone.")}}

 But as the security repercussions of this sort of stagnation become more apparent and autoupdate becomes more